 Across that winter, Solidarity continued various protest actions, notably meeting with a delegation from the Vatican on January 15 of 1981.
 As the organisation evolved, it became something greater than just a trade union: it became a fully-fledged movement for social, political and economic revolution.
 Increasingly, it was led by the charismatic Lech Walesa, who became an inspirational figure to progressives the world over.

-Solidarity eventually acheived its goals with the overthrow of the Communist regime in Poland in 1989.
+Solidarity eventually achieved its goals with the overthrow of the Communist regime in Poland in 1989.
 Its subsequent transition to becoming a political party has been a rocky and rather less successful one.